What builders can expect as interest rates rise and potential recession looms

-In an effort to curtail inflation, the Federal Open Market Committee announced another rate hike between 4.25% to 4.5% on Dec.
+In an effort to curtail inflation, the Federal Open Market Committee announced another hike in interest rates between 4.25% to 4.5% on Dec.
 14, 2022.
 The committee acknowledges that while the unemployment rate is low, inflation remains elevated.
 It cited imbalances with supply and demand related to the pandemic, higher food and energy prices and other price pressures.

 “The Committee is strongly committed to returning inflation to its 2% objective,” the FOMC says in a statement.
 “In assessing the appropriate stance of monetary policy, the Committee will continue to monitor the implications of incoming information for the economic outlook.”

 In the meantime, how is this rise in interest rates affecting the pool industry, and what can builders expect in the coming months?